 More blows for Facebook’s cryptocurrency plans

 Facebook’s embattled cryptocurrency project, Libra, has hit a few more roadblocks this week.
 Firstly, The Financial Times reported that planned partners Mastercard, Visa, eBay and Stripe have pulled out, following the withdrawal of PayPal the week before.
 Facebook’s executive in charge of Libra is trying to put a positive spin on this, describing the pullouts as “not great news in the short term, but in a way, it's liberating”.
 However, it’s not the only bad news Libra faced last week.
-A report by a G7 taskforce (which includes senior officials from central banks, the International Monetary Fund (IMF) and the Financial Stability Board) outlines nine major risks posed by digital currencies such as Libra.
+A report by a G7 taskforce (which includes senior officials from central banks, the International Monetary Fund (IMF) and the Financial Stability Board) outlined nine major risks posed by digital currencies such as Libra.
 It also said that even if Libra's backers address concerns, the project may not get approval from regulators.

 Facebook adds brand templates in Stories